sarbis/sarbis-blog/SQLServerDockerMac/SQLServerMac.md

 ## Summary

-With small effort it is possible to set up OS independent SQL Server instance, which can be easily stopped, transferred to other computer, run in parallel with other versions / instances of SQL server.
-That can make life much easier for many developers (especially who's host OS is Mac OS).
-And it is even nicer for Mac people when there is appropriate SQL tool which is free and can run natively on your OS.
+With rather small effort it is possible to set up OS-independent SQL Server instance, which can be easily stopped, transferred to other environment, ran together with other versions / instances of SQL server etc. That gives a lot of flexibility and makes life much easier for many developers (especially those who are on Mac OS).
+And now it is even easier life for Mac OS people when there is sufficient SQL tool which is free and can run natively on their OS.